What Is a Pinion Gear? Types, Uses & Manufacturing

 What is the main function of a pinion gear?

-What accuracy standards are used for pinion gears?
+What materials are used for pinion gears?

 Scroll to Top